maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-09-14-agents-needs-specialization.md

 With information provided above, perform the following steps:

 1. Incorporate information provided as issue_update to the action plan; crosscheck the plan to see if it requires an update having in mind issue_update information.
 2. Check if any of the questions for others hasn't been answered by acceptance criteria and mark it accordingly if so.
 3. If any new questions for others arise from the issue_update information, add them to the list of questions for others.
 4. If at any point you see that relevant code parts section needs to be updated, update it accordingly.
 ```

 Now we can really see the power of the prompt library and the ability to put these prompts into separate files.
 I doubt role-playing and other techniques would ever work if all these behaviours were coded directly into the copilot instructions file.
 I would expect chaos and completely erratic behaviour from an agent orchestrated in this way.

+As an added bonus, I have noticed that the AI Agent performs significantly better when I use dedicated prompt templates instead of a single large instructions file.
+Perhaps this is because the Agent is now more focused, or maybe it's because I can apply more of the recommended prompting techniques with this approach.
+Either way, I have a subjective feeling that the Agent makes fewer mistakes and chooses paths much more cleverly.

 ### Summary